What are the risks of cyberchondria?

 One of the obvious benefits of technology and the Internet is that we have almost instant access to a virtually unlimited supply of knowledge and information.
-Whether we want to identify that strange migratory bird that showed up on our windowsill or look up an obscure piece of historical data, our smartphones, computers and tablets are there to help us get rid of our doubts.
+Whether we want to identify that strange migratory bird that has appeared on our windowsill or look up an obscure piece of historical data, our smartphones, computers, and tablets are there to help us dispel our doubts.

-When it comes to our health, however, there are serious consequences that can come with using the internet to diagnose a certain health-related issue.
-Doing a simple Google search for some symptoms that we are experiencing will most likely return dozens of search results pointing us in different directions.
+When it comes to our health, however, there are serious consequences that can arise from using the internet to diagnose a specific health-related issue.
+Performing a simple Google search for symptoms we are experiencing will likely return dozens of search results, pointing us in different directions.
 Whereas medical professionals regularly spend over a decade studying medicine, anatomy and everything in between to determine the origin of our health problems, the information we find on the internet can lead to a self-diagnosis that might be dangerously incorrect.
 Misdiagnosing a health problem is dangerous for a number of reasons, and cyberchondria is just one of the possible negative effects.

 What is Cyberchondria?